Out-of-distribution Evidence-aware Fake News Detection via Dual Adversarial Debiasing

 \subsection{Evidence-aware Fake News Detection}

 Evidence-aware fake news detection seeks to explore the semantic similarity or conflict between news and related evidences to identify misinformation \cite{popat2017truth}.
 DeClare \cite{popat2018declare} employs BiLSTMs to embed the news and evidences.
 Then, it computes news representation via mean pooling, and computes news-aware attention for each word in evidences.
 HAN \cite{ma2019sentence} computes the sentence-level coherence and entailment scores between news and evidences.
 EHIAN \cite{wu2021evidenceIJCAI} incorporates self-attention for word-level interaction.
 MAC \cite{vo2021hierarchical} proposes hierarchical mutli-head attention networks to model interactions between news and evidences.
 Then, some works propose to hierarchically conduct word-level and sentence-level interactions \cite{wu2021evidenceAAAI,wu2021unified}.
-Recently, GET \cite{xu2022evidence} exploits graph-structure reasoning between news content and evidence contents.
+Recently, GET \cite{xu2022evidence} exploits graph-structure reasoning between news content and evidence contents, and GETRAL \cite{wu2022adversarial} further incorporates contrastive learning for representation leaning of news and evidences.
 Moreover, the way integrating pattern-based and evidence-aware fake news detection has also been investigated \cite{sheng2021integrating}.
 Meanwhile, there is research showing that, evidence-aware fake news detection models can hardly learn about news-evidence reasoning, but capture spurious correlations between news/evidence contents and true/fake news labels \cite{hansen2021automatic}.